Baxter Building: Iterations

 Eventually, the building was destroyed by Doctor Doom's adopted son Kristoff Vernard, who shot it into space and exploded it in a bid to murder the Fantastic Four.
 It was replaced by Four Freedoms Plaza, built upon the same site.
 After the Fantastic Four and other costumed heroes were presumed dead in the wake of their battle with Onslaught, Four Freedoms Plaza was stripped clean of all the FF's equipment by Vernard and Reed Richards' father Nathaniel, who sent it into the Negative Zone to keep it out of the hands of the United States military.

 Upon their return, the Fantastic Four could not move back into Four Freedoms Plaza, as it had been destroyed by the Thunderbolts, shortly after the revelation that they were actually the Avengers' longtime foes, the Masters of Evil.
 Thus, the Fantastic Four moved into a retrofitted warehouse along the Hudson River which they named Pier 4.
 The warehouse was destroyed during a battle with Diablo, after which the team received a new Baxter Building, courtesy of Reed's former professor Noah Baxter.
 This Baxter Building was constructed in Earth's orbit and teleported into the vacant lot formerly occupied by the original Baxter Building and Four Freedoms Plaza.
 The current Baxter Building's ground floor is used as a Fantastic Four gift shop and museum open to the public.

 In the aftermath of the collapse of the multiverse, the Fantastic Four have disbanded as the Richards' family have gone on to reconstruct the multiverse, leaving the Thing to join the Guardians of the Galaxy, while the Torch is working as an ambassador for the Inhumans and a member of the Avengers Unity Squad.
 As a result, the deserted Baxter Building was up for auction, until it was purchased to serve as the temporary headquarters of Parker Industries, much to the initial dismay of the Human Torch.
 However, Peter Parker explained to the Torch that he outbid Alchemax, Hammer Industries, and Roxxon for the ownership of the building simply to keep it out of their hands, and will give the Baxter Building back when the Fantastic Four reunites.
 Witnessing a large sculpture of the FF in the entrance hall that was created by Alicia Masters, the Torch reflects that he is glad that the building is staying with family.
-But when Parker Industries was destroyed during Secret Empire, it was sold out to an anonymous buyer and is currently the headquarters of The Fantastix.
+But when Parker Industries was destroyed during Secret Empire, it was sold out to an anonymous buyer and was shortly the headquarters of The Fantastix.
+With the creation of a powerful portal through time and space, the building was once again destroyed by the Griever in an attempt to steal the portal.
+The building then went missing, having been sent one year into the future by Reed in an act of desperation.